mthang/apollo_jbrowse/README.md

 Please entry your Apollo's URL: https://example.domain/apollo Please entry your Apollo Username:
 Please entry your Apollo Password:

+if connection established successfully:
+Testing connection...
+Ok!
+Everything looks good.
+Ready to go!
+Type `arrow` to get a list of commands you can execute.
 ```

 ## Step to set up the user account